Advertiser Disclosure

 Tier Benefit ExperiencePresident’s Circle status for a day

-Delta runs a vacation program where you can purchase your flight, hotel, and some attractions at all the same time for fairly significant savings.
+Delta runs a vacation program where you can purchase your flight, hotel, and some attractions simultaneously for fairly significant savings.
 Since you’re purchasing everything at once, Delta can negotiate higher discounts.

-For Gold Medallions, Delta says you can, “Save up to $300 per booking with Delta Vacations, even when booking with miles.
-And remember, you can earn up to 7,500 bonus miles per person with a flight and hotel package.”
+For Gold Medallions, Delta says you can save up to $250 per booking and earn up to 7,500 bonus miles per person with a flight and hotel package.

 The additional savings for Golds aren’t that much, but any discount helps:

-Hot Tip: The Delta Vacations savings is the same no matter which Medallion tier you are, so Gold flyers get no more of a benefit than any other tier.
+The Delta Vacations savings are the same no matter which Medallion tier you are, so Gold flyers get no more of a benefit than any other tier.

 Luggage Tags ($10 Value)

-Sometimes known as “brag tags,” luggage tags are a coveted item by any frequent flyer.
+Sometimes known as “brag tags,” luggage tags are a coveted item among frequent flyers.
 These pieces of plastic attached to bags of all sizes are a way of telling the world you earned elite status, and Delta Golds are no exception.
 Golds receive these luggage tags annually upon renewal of status.

 Delta Luggage Tags Brag Tags